BasicllyMaximqs/rollihook/README.md

 The base used for this cheat was made by [cazzwastaken](https://github.com/cazzwastaken). thanks cazz, this is probably the most far i've got along developing cheats.

+Visual Studio 2022 was used for this Project

 *This cheat is very minimal on features, unstable and tends to crash.*

 ## Visual ESP preview - (HP-Bar/Name)